CharlieDigital/chrlschn/src/content/blog/2025/typescript-conditional-types-for-type-safety-without-assertions.md

 TypeScript conditional types are a useful tool to have in your tool belt for dealing with type safety across a large number of related types.
 In this short tutorial, see how to use a property value to discriminate types without having to use the `as` assertion to "cast" the type.

+Using conditional types this way can offer a limited facsimile of C# switch expressions with pattern matching (a very, very limited approximation 🤣).

 ---

 ## Intro